EnigmaCurry/d.rymcg.tech/mopidy/README.md

 knows how to communicate with.
 MPD is a classic module builtin to Mopidy that can load music from the filesystem, as well as stream from Icecast radio stations.
-MPD is only the control interface for navigating the library, queueing tracks, and playback controls, it does not broadcast any audio.
+MPD is only the control interface for navigating the library, queueing tracks, and playback controls.
 MPD clients are ubiquitous, and available for every platform.
+An MPD client is used to remotely control the playback of the server, it does not play audio.

-Snapcast provides the audio channel for several clients.
-The Snapcast server takes the audio output from Mopidy and streams it to a multicast network available for any number of snapcast clients to access.
-Clients will synchronize playback, so you can play the same stream in multiple rooms of the same home.
+Snapcast broadcasts the audio channel to the multicast network.
+The Snapcast server takes the audio output from Mopidy and streams it to all connected clients.
+Snapcast clients will synchronize their playback with eachother, so that you can play the same stream in multiple rooms of the same home without interference.
 Snapcast clients are available for several platforms, including Linux and the Web.
 Use an old android phone as a playback client (with a headphone jack connected to some bigger speakers).
+Stream to all the devices in your home and produce interesting spatial acoustics with almost no perceptable delay in output.

 ## Prerequisites